Shibuya Sky: Tokyo's Ultimate Rooftop Viewpoint

 Opening hours & best time to visit

 Shibuya Sky is open almost every day, offering stunning views from morning to night.
 Be aware that the open-air rooftop area can be closed, even at short notice, in bad weather or extreme heat.
+If this is the case on the day you planned to visit, you can still go up to the Sky Gallery.

 Opening hours: Generally from 10:00 AM to 10:30 PM (last entry 9:20 PM).
 Hours can vary on public holidays or for special events, so always check the official website